co-cart/co-cart/NEXT_CHANGELOG.md

 Two new headers return for cart responses only. `CoCart-API-Cart-Expiring` and `CoCart-API-Cart-Expiration`.
 These two new headers can help developers use the timestamps of the cart in session for when it is going to expire and how long until it does expire completely.

+All monetary values are formatted after giving 3rd party plugins or extensions a chance to manipulate them first and all return as a float value.
+This includes using the following filters at priority `99`.

+* `cocart_cart_item_price`
+* `cocart_cart_item_subtotal`
+* `cocart_cart_item_subtotal_tax`
+* `cocart_cart_item_total`
+* `cocart_cart_item_tax`
+* `cocart_cart_totals_taxes_total`

 ## Database Changes

-As we now store the user ID and customer ID as a separate unique value to the cart session.
+We now store the user ID and customer ID as a separate unique value to the cart session.
 We have to update the database structure in order to save it so an upgrade will be required.

-As this is a big change, until your WordPress site has processed the update for CoCart it will fallback on a legacy session handler to not disrupt your store from working.
+This is a big change, so until your WordPress site has processed the update for CoCart it will fallback on a legacy session handler to not disrupt your store from working.

 As always it is best to back-up before any database changes are made.
 When proceeding with the update, the cart session will not be active again until the upgrade is complete.